Azure/cortana-intelligence-population-health-management/Azure Data Lake/ManualDeploymentGuide/README.md

 - Navigate back to the resource group blade and click on the *healthcareadf* data factory.
 - Under *Actions*, click *Author and deploy*.
 - At the top of the blade, click on ***...More***.
 Select *New compute* from the drop-down list, then choose *Azure Data Lake Analytics*.
 You will be presented with a draft.
-- For the *accountName* setting, enter the Azure Data Lake Analytics resource name you provided earlier (`healthcareadla`).
+- For the *accountName* setting, enter the Azure Data Lake Analytics resource name saved during the creation of the Azure Data Lake Analytics account and recorded in [deployment_notepad.txt](../ManualDeploymentGuide/deployment_notepad.txt)..
 - You **must** remove the properties marked as [Optional].
 (These would be *resourceGroupName* and *subscriptionId*.)
 - At the top of the page, click ***Authorize***.
 You will notice some fields will get auto filled after authorization.
 - At the top of the blade, click ***Deploy***.